Ghana Service and Learning Trip

 • We will spend a lot of time with the children in the children’s village.

-• We will assist in the classroom at Faith Roots Academy.
+• We will assist in the classroom.

 • There is plenty of soccer and basketball to be played.